legospacy/legospacy.github.io/music.md

 Project and audio files are currently "hosted" on Dropbox.
 I'm sure there's a better way, this was just the easiest thing to do (plus it's free!).

-I use the word 'song' in some of these descriptions to mean 'piece of music', not necessarily 'piece of music with vocals'.

 <br />

 ---